bizoonllc/hooks.js/README.md

 }
 ```

-You can also hookify only matching functions:
+You can also add hooks in batch on only matching functions:

 ```
 hooks.hookify(myObject);